-This Health Impact Review found the following evidence regarding the provisions in SB 5025:
+This Health Impact Review found the following evidence regarding the provisions in SB 5057:

-- A fair amount of evidence that changing the minimum age for purchase of tobacco and vapor products from 18 years to 21 years of age will likely decrease use of tobacco and vapor products among youth and young adults. - Very strong evidence that decreasing use of tobacco and vapor products among youth and young adults will likely improve health outcomes. - Unclear evidence for the bill's impacts on health disparities.
-Some evidence indicates that increasing the minimum purchase age is associated with decreased smoking rates across income, race and ethnicity, and grade level-indicating that the impacts of the bill on health disparities is potentially neutral.
+- A fair amount of evidence that changing the minimum age for purchase of tobacco and vapor products from 18 years to 21 years of age will likely decrease use of tobacco and vapor products among youth and young adults. - Very strong evidence that decreasing use of tobacco and vapor products among youth and young adults will likely improve health outcomes. - Unclear evidence for the bill's impacts on health inequities.
+Some evidence indicates that increasing the minimum purchase age is associated with decreased smoking rates across income, race/ethnicity, and grade level, indicating that the impacts of the bill on health inequities is potentially neutral.
 However this is only preliminary evidence and a large body of evidence has not yet been established.
-Other factors may also influence how this bill impacts disparities such as access to tobacco on tribal lands and military bases, the potential disparate impacts of possession laws on youth and young adults of color, and smoking rates during pregnancy.
+Other factors may also influence how this bill impacts inequities such as access to tobacco on tribal lands and military bases and smoking rates during pregnancy.
 Each of these factors is analyzed in more detail in the full Health Impact Review.